brianguenter/FastDifferentiation.jl/README.md

 * c₁×(c₂×x) => (c₁×c₂)×x  for c₁,c₂ constants

 These rules are generally safe in the sense of obeying IEEE floating point arithmetic rules.
 However if the runtime value of x happens to be NaN or Inf the **FSD** expression x*0 will identically return 0, because it will have been rewritten to 0 by the simplification rules.
 The expected IEEE result is NaN.
-The expected IEEE result for x+0 is NaN when x is NaN.
-But the **FSD** result will be zero when x is NaN because the expression will have been rewritten to 0.
+The expected IEEE result for x+0 is NaN when x is NaN, and Inf when x is Inf.
+But the **FSD** result will be identically zero because the expression will have been rewritten to 0.

 ## Future work
 The **FSD** algorithm is fast enough to differentiate large expression graphs (>10⁵ operations) but the LLVM compiler has difficulty compiling the large functions that result.
 Compile time rises dramatically and out of memory errors are common.
 For these very large graphs I hope to use [DynamicExpressions.jl](https://github.com/SymbolicML/DynamicExpressions.jl).
 The function generation time should be acceptable and runtime performance should be good, if not as fast as fully compiled code